williamsnell/ws_content/content/posts/gans/index.md

 - a discriminator, which tries to tell real content from fake.

-Generally, during training, the generator's is allowed to perform gradient descent all the way through both the generator's weights **and** the discriminator's, but not the other way around.
+Generally, during training, the generator is allowed to back-propagate gradients all the way through both the discriminator (as it assesses the generated images) and the generator itself.
+Conversely, the discriminator has no special knowledge of the inner workings of the generator.
 Hence, if a generator's output fails to fool the discriminator, the generator gets immediate feedback about what parts of the image tipped the discriminator off to the fakery.
 But if a discriminator is repeatedly hoodwinked, it can only look inward to understand how to improve.